On the characterization of Danielewski surfaces by their automorphism group

-\section{Proof of theorem~\ref{Danielewski}}
+\section{Proof of Theorem~\ref{Danielewski}}

-Let $\varphi: \Aut(\wD_p^n) \rightarrow \Aut(S)$ be an isomorphism of groups and let $T\subset\Aut(\wD_p^n)$ be the acting torus coming from the $\GM$-surface structure on $\wD_p^n$.
+If $\wD_p^n$ is toric, then the result follows directly from \cite[Theorem~1.3]{liendo2018characterization}.
+In the sequel, we assume that $\wD_p^n$ is not toric.
+Let $\varphi\colon \Aut(\wD_p^n) \rightarrow \Aut(S)$ be an isomorphism of groups and let $T\subset\Aut(\wD_p^n)$ be the acting torus coming from the $\GM$-surface structure on $\wD_p^n$.
 Since $\wD_p^n$ is a hyperbolic $\GM$-surface, by Theorem~\ref{semidirect-product}, $S$ is hyperbolic, $\varphi(T)$ is an algebraic $1$-dimensional torus and root subgroups are mapped to root subgroups with the same weight up to torus automorphism.
 By Lemma~\ref{gap-FZ} there are two root subgroups with respect to $T$ in $\Aut(\wD_p^n)$ whose weights differ by one.
 We conclude that there are two root subgroups with respect to $\varphi(T)$ in $\Aut(S)$ whose weights differ by one.
 Again by Lemma~\ref{gap-FZ} we conclude that $S$ is isomorphic to the normalization of a Danielewski surface $\D_q^m$.

 To prove the last statement of the theorem, recall {first} that $\D_p^1$ is always normal.
 If $\Aut(S)$ is isomorphic to $\Aut(\D_p^1)$ then $S$ is isomorphic to the normalization of a Danielewski surface.
 Since the isomorphism $\varphi\colon \Aut(\D_p^1)\rightarrow \Aut(S)$ preserves weights of root subgroups, by Remark~\ref{exa-dp1} we have that $\Aut(S)$ has root subgroups with all possible non-zero weights.
 It follows from Lemma~\ref{lemma-dp1} that $S$ is isomorphic to $\D_q^1$ for some $q(z)\in \C[z]$.